Toenail fungus can be stubborn and hard to clear. Look out for these 4 signs that signal the fungus is dying off and healthy nail is growing in.

 In this short guide, we are going to walk you through what to expect when you’re treating toenail fungus.

-This treatment can be a lengthy process, so it’s important to stick with it and see it all to the very end.
+Nail fungus treatment can be a lengthy process, so it’s important to stick with it and see it all to the very end.

 Unlike fungal infections on the skin, nail fungi can be a bit more stubborn to get rid of.

-In order to get rid of toenail fungus, you’ll need to treat the nail with antifungal medication and allow for the nail to fully grow out.
+In order to get rid of toenail fungus, you’ll need to treat the nail with antifungal medications and allow for the nail to fully grow out.
 Using an antifungal allows the nail to grow without the fungus present.